HKH515/VLN56/README.md

 please keep in mind that the program sorts it's data case sensitively. i.e. given the data set Bob, jack, Susan, susan; it will be sorted Bob, Susan, jack, susan or susan, jack, Susan, Bob.

-Even though the list is sorted by something other than Name it will still be ordered alphabetically internally.
+Even though the list is sorted by something other than Name, it will still be ordered alphabetically internally.

-Commands are case sensitive, ADD, Add and aDD do not work, only add.
+Commands are case sensitive, for example: ADD, Add and aDD do not work, only add.
+In other words only lower case commands work.

-It is not allowed to write digits or special characters (like the icelandic letters þ, í, æ) in the name of the person.
+The user is not able to write digits or special characters (like the icelandic letters þ, í, æ) in the name of the person.

 ##Syntax
-Throughout this section a COLUMN_ID will be referenced, to make sense of this please take a look at the table below
+Throughout this section a COLUMN_ID will be referenced.
+Here is an example:

 How the columns are set up